okfde/bundesrat-scraper/README.md

 ## Usage

-To scrape the sessions and their agends items, connect to the internet and open the bundesrat-scraper with:
+To scrape the sessions and their agenda items, connect to the internet and open the bundesrat-scraper with:

 ```
   source /opt/anaconda/bin/activate py368
   jupyter notebook bundesrat-scraper/bundesrat/bundesrat_scraper.ipynb
 ```

 , and start the code.
-If you have any problems with `import pdfcutter` inside jupyter, then delete the kernel folder of jupyter (Kernel path taken from `jupyter notebook scraper.ipynb`) and re-open jupyter nochmal öffnen.
+If you have any problems with `import pdfcutter` inside Jupyter, then delete the kernel folder of Jupyter (Kernel path taken from `jupyter notebook scraper.ipynb`) and re-open Jupyter.

  You want to do this if there was a new bundesrat session you want to scrape.
 Before this, you might have to delete the `session.json` file and the `_cache` folder.